 Facts About the Alder Tree

-Native to the United Kingdom, the alder tree's official Latin name is alnus glutinosa.
+Native to the United Kingdom, the alder tree's official genus name is Alnus, USDA zones 3-7).
 It can grow to a towering 40 to 80 feet in height when it is fully grown depending on the type of alder.
 It is part of the birch family, which you can see in its attractive, light-gray bark that is speckled with white.

-They don't require nitrogen fertilizer because they extract and use nitrogen from the air.
+Alder trees don't require nitrogen fertilizer because they extract and use nitrogen from nodules fixed on the plant's roots from beneficial soilborne bacteria.
 This makes them perfect for wild areas that don't require human intervention to maintain the tree's health.

 Types of Alder Trees